jrs65/scalapy/README.rst

 MPI Version (OpenMPI 1.8.2 or higher)
 =====================================

-Some of the features, especially distribution of matrice from global arrays and files, make heavy use of advanced features of MPI, such as derived datatypes and MPI-IO.
+Some of the features, especially distribution of matrices from global arrays and files, make heavy use of advanced features of MPI, such as derived datatypes and MPI-IO.
 Unfortunately many MPI distributions contain critical bugs in these components (mostly due to ``ROMIO``), which means these will fail in some common circumstances.

 However, recent versions of OpenMPI contain a new implementation of MPI-IO (called OMPIO) which seems to be issue free.
 This means that for full, and